Living on a Low Income: Guide to Resources & Support

 Smart Ways to Cut Household Expenses

-Cutting your household expenses can help you save money.
-However, you need to determine first which areas of your spending you can reduce.
-You can do this by categorizing your expenses.
+Cutting your household expenses can help you save money, which can be helpful if you're aiming to buy a house, even with a low income.
+To start, you need to determine which areas of your spending you can reduce by categorizing your expenses.

 Reducing Your Fixed Expenses